In Celtic Lands

 SATB Saxophone Quartet

-- Through the Sea Mists of the Hebrides
+3. Through the Fog of the Hebrides Sea

 The SATB saxophone quartet arrangement of In Celtic Lands is complete and in the original keys.
-The parts are well balanced in that each player gets a turn in the spotlight.
+The parts are well balanced in that each player gets a turn in the spotlight but the soprano sax is definitely the star of the piece.
 The baritone sax part is especially beautiful in movements 3 and 5.
+Most of the movements are of moderate difficulty but movements 4 and 6 are notably more challenging.

 About the Composer